Reemz1/Project1mindfitness/README.md

 - I have confirmed that all the links are working correctly, and that the form works correctly submits the information.

 ## Bugs ##

-- I noticed that my links did not have aria-labels, and made sure to correct this.
+- I noticed that my navigation links and form labels and input fields did not have aria-labels, and made sure to correct this.

-- On testing my webpage via github-pages, i had found some bugs.

--
+- On testing my webpage by deploying via github-pages, i had found some bugs: I found that my navigation elements were not correctly linked to the relevant pages, so fixed that by adding the relative filepaths to the HREF attribute.
+I found that my social media links were not correctly linked, so corrected this by providing the correct URLs to the HREF attribute.
+I also found that my form was not submitting, so made sure to add an ACTION attribute and value to correct this.

+## Validator Testing ##

+- I used the HTML validator to check my HTML pages for any errors:
+No errors were found in index.html
+An incorrect image file name was found in upperbody.html.
+I corrected this by removing the space from the file name.
+This removed any errors.
+No errors were found in lowerbody.html.

 ## Media ##